ross-nordstrom/.myConfig/README.md

 ssh-keygen -t -rsa -C "<YOUR_EMAIL@EXAMPLE.COM>"

 # ...
 # MANUAL!
-Upload your public key to Github
+Upload your public key to Github and Heroku
 # ...

 # Clone this repo and run it